 “Would you consider putting your TV shows on this?”
 Jobs asked.
 Iger answered in the affirmative without missing a beat.

 Ultimately, Apple secured deals to sell downloads of hit shoes like Desperate Housewives, Lost and Grey’s Anatomy.
 The music video offerings merged this new focus on video with Apple’s existing deals with record labels.
 Videos by artists like Michael Jackson, Fatboy Slim and Kanye West helped push iTunes past the 1 million downloads mark.

 Today, when top YouTubers score millions of hits within days and Psy’s “Gangnam Style” video racks up 2.9 billion views, the idea that Apple would have put out a press release to crow about hitting 1 million music video downloads seems astonishingly quaint.
 However, at the time it was big news.
 It also laid the foundation for Apple expanding into a whole new area of business.

-Here in 2017, Apple isn’t just distributing video, but producing its own.
+Here in 2018, Apple isn’t just distributing video, but producing its own.
 Its first efforts in this department have been the critical misfires Planet of the Apps and Carpool Karaoke: The Series.
-But Apple is now supposedly readying $1 billion to spend on launching additional shows.
-A recent mass hiring of employees suggests that Apple’s next wave of green-lit shows is on the horizon.
+However, the company is now spending $1 billion creating additional shows.
+It has yet to reveal exactly how these will be distributed.

 Do you remember the first music video or TV show you downloaded using iTunes?
 Leave your comments below.